pe1995/MUST.jl/README.md

 )
 ```

 Where the EoS needs to be a `TSO.SqEoS`. `Models` is a list of `MUST.Box` models, `labels` are the corresponding labels.
 Specifying a resolution here will lead to a resampling by linear interpolation, unless an other `method` is specified.
 See `gresample` function for more info.
+You can leave out the EoS, in which case it is assumed that the electron density is available as `:ne`.
+If it is not, it will be set to 1.0.
+Make sure to use `use_ne=.false.` in M3D in that case especially.

 ## MURaM Models